 Live Stream settings

 Click the Settings (⚙️) icon on the Live Stream feature to rename it, select or upload a custom icon, and determine which Groups the feature should be visible to.
-You can also un-check the Show viewer count option to hide the number of people viewing the stream.
+To hide the number of people viewing the stream, uncheck the Show viewer count option.
 Remember to click Save Changes when you're done.

 That's it!
-If you selected Socio Streaming, now's a good time to get familiar with the Socio Streaming studio, check out our Live Streaming Best Practices article, and maybe even run a test stream with your speakers!
+If you selected Webex Events Streaming, now's a good time to get familiar with the Webex Events Streaming studio, check out our Live Streaming Best Practices article, and maybe even run a test stream with your speakers!

 The Live Stream feature in practice

 When attendees click on your Live Stream feature, they'll see a "Stream isn't live now" message until your stream is live.
-If you enabled Chat, Q&A, or Polling for your live stream, Web App users can expand or collapse a panel on the right.
+If you enabled Chat, Q&A, or Polling or added a Custom Tab, Web App users can interact with those elements in a collapsable panel on the right.

-Mobile app attendees will also see options for Chat, Q&A, and Polling at the bottom of the video when the device is in portrait mode.
+Mobile app attendees will see interaction items at the bottom of the video when the device is in portrait mode.

-After your Live Stream, you can check out the features section of the Metrics tab to see how people interacted.
+After your Live Stream, check out the features section of the Metrics tab to see how people interacted.
 You can see:

-If you used Socio Streaming, lots more awesome data for the Live Stream appears in the Video Analytics export, which you can download from the Metrics tab under the Export Report button.
+If you used Webex Events Streaming, the Webex Events RTMP player, or Webex Events Simulive, lots more awesome data for the Live Stream appears in the Video Analytics export, which you can download from the Metrics tab under the Export Report button.
+For a complete look at what's contained in this export, check this out.

 Pro tips! 😎

 You can add as many Live Stream features as you want.
 However, we recommend adding only one or two to keep your home page clean.
-If you would like individual links for each of your sessions, check out the Live Stream section of an Agenda session.
+If you'd like individual links for each of your sessions, check out the Live Stream section of an Agenda session.

 Questions?
 Chat Us or Email firstname.lastname@example.org